FuelLabs/sway-standards/standards/src_6/README.md

 ### `fn max_withdrawable(receiver: Identity, underlying_asset: AssetId, vault_sub_id: SubId) -> Option<u64>`

 Helper method for getting maximum withdrawable
-This function takes the hypothetical receive's `Identity`, the asset's `AssetId`, and the `vault_sub_id`` of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.
+This function takes the hypothetical `receiver` `Identity`, the `underlying_asset` `AssetId`, and the `vault_sub_id` of the sub vault as an argument and returns the maximum amount of assets that can be withdrawn from the contract, for the given asset.

 This function MUST return the maximum amount of assets that can be withdrawn from the contract, for the given asset, if the given vault exists.
 This function MUST return an `Option::Some(amount)` if the given vault exists.